d11wtq/rdo/README.md

 RDO provides a simple, robust standardized way to access various RDBMS implementations in Ruby.
 Drivers all conform to the same, beautiful rubyesque interface.
-Where a feature is not natively supported by the DBMS—for example, prepared statements—it is seamlessly emulated, so you don't need to code around it.
+Where a feature is not natively supported by the DBMS—perhaps prepared statements—it is seamlessly emulated, so you don't need to code around it.